 The Greater Manchester Spatial Framework is a plan which identifies how we'll use land across Greater Manchester over the next 20 years.
 The framework aims to support the growth of the city region and fuel major development across all 10 boroughs in Greater Manchester, including Rochdale.

 A first draft of the spatial framework went out to public consultation in 2016.
-We've since revised the proposals to create a second draft of the framework which is being considered by council leaders on Friday, 11 January 2019.
+We've since revised the proposals to create a second draft of the framework.

-How can I view and comment on the draft spatial framework?
+How can I view the draft spatial framework?

-- View the second draft of the Greater Manchester Spatial Framework on the Greater Manchester Combined Authority website.
+You can view the 2nd draft of the spatial framework on the Greater Manchester Combined Authority website by following the link below.

 What are the benefits of the spatial framework for the borough?